pu6ki/elsyser/README.md

     - *GET* - Personal info about the user.
     - *UPDATE* - Update profile info.
 - *GET* /api/subjects/ - List of all subjects in the database.
-- *GET* /api/classes/ - List of all classes in the database.
-- *GET* /api/classes/:class_number/ - List of classes with that class number.
+- *GET* /api/classes?class_number - List of all classes (with class number filter).
 - *GET* /api/grades/:subject_id/ - Get list of grades for a certain subject.
 - /api/grades/:subject_id/:user_id/
     - *GET* - List of grades for a certain user.
     - *POST* - Add a new grade for this user. **(only for teachers)**
-- *GET* /api/students/:class_letter/:class_number/ - List of all students in a certain class.
+- *GET* /api/students?class_letter&class_number - List of all students in a certain class (with class letter and number filters).

 ### Exams app: